Pedroma34/PeMem/README.md

 Simple, automated, and unfinished single header that aims to read and write to memory addresses in a facile way.

 # Easy way to access addresses
 PeMem reads from a text file called addresses.txt, which is **MUST** be located at your program's exe folder.
+However, this is a way to facilitate access to addresses, substituting them for strings.
+This is not required, as you can just call process.GetModuleBase + 0x0000 in your code.
+If you want to skip that step, you can save the address in a text file, giving it a name that will act as a key.
+So in your code, you can type something like address.GetAddress("NameOfYourAddress) and it will return a uintptr_t containing the address as stated in the txt file.
 The format should be NAME ADDRESS.
 ```Ruby
 |NAME|ADDRESS